Skip to main content

 • Ensure that Maschine can receive audio input from the external device on the correct audio input.
 Refer to Monitor.

-Recording an Internal Instrument
+Recording an internal instrument

-• If you want to sample a Plug-in select Input Source to Internal and the Input to Group and Sound of the plug-in you want the Auto Sampler to capture.
+• If you want to sample a Plug-in, select Input Source to Internal and the Input to Group and Sound of the plug-in you want the Auto Sampler to capture.
 Refer to Input.

 Once you have set up the Auto Sampler, you can make settings regarding the notes, velocities, and batch processing you want Auto Sampler to perform.
 Refer to